Check out my other site, RPGreats, for honest RPG reviews!

 9. System Shock (Nightdive Studios, PC)

-A remake of the classic immersive sim FPS from the '90s, it famously had a quite long and troubled history that was fraught with numerous delays, an engine switch and no less than two complete restarts, which brings to mind another infamously drawn-out FPS development cycle.
+A remake of the classic immersive sim FPS from the early '90s, it had a quite long and troubled history that was fraught with numerous delays, an engine switch and no less than two complete restarts, which brings to mind another infamously drawn-out FPS development cycle.
 Thankfully System Shock's long-awaited return fares much better than Duke's, opting to go for a mostly-faithful take on the original with some modernization of its clunkier aspects.
-To that end, it features a more streamlined control setup and UI, fewer (but upgradable) weapons and some added features from the second game like having vending machines and upgradable weapons, as well as redone voiceover (with Terri Brosius reprising her role as SHODAN; I'd accept no less).
+To that end, it features a more streamlined control setup and UI, fewer (but upgradable) weapons and some added features from the second game like having item vending machines and recyclable scrap items, as well as redone voiceover (with Terri Brosius reprising her role as SHODAN; I'd accept no less).
 Being a faithful translation it also retains many of the annoying aspects of the original game - the convoluted levels, spongey enemies (particularly in the final gauntlet) and puzzles that require you to comb basically every inch of every floor and pay meticulous attention to audio logs and subtle clues are all still very much present in this version.

 8. Sea of Stars (Sabotage Studio, Playstation 4/Playstation 5/XBox One/XBox Series/PC)